mathieucarbou/MycilaDimmer/README.md

   - Can unbalance grid network by drawing current asymmetrically if not properly balanced
   - **Can violate electrical regulation** - this method cannot be used in some countries where regulations forbid DC components on AC grids

-#### Stochastic Cycle Stealing (Coming Soon)

-**How it works:** Probabilistic switching at each zero-cross.
-At each AC cycle, generates a random number (0-100) and compares it to the desired power level percentage.
-If the random number is lower, the full wave is allowed through; otherwise, it's blocked.

-**Advantages:**

-- ✅ **No DC Component**: Always switches at zero-cross on full waves, maintains grid balance
-- ✅ **Eliminates Periodic Flickering**: Random distribution prevents visible periodic patterns
-- ✅ **Minimal EMF Interference**: Zero-cross switching reduces electromagnetic interference
-- ✅ **Multi-Channel Safe**: Random switching prevents simultaneous current spikes across channels
-- ✅ **Even Distribution**: Over time, produces statistically accurate power output
-- ✅ **No Harmonics**: Preserves complete sine waves like traditional cycle stealing

-**Limitations:**

-- ⚠️ **Less Precise**: Statistical accuracy over time, not instant watt-level precision
-- ⚠️ **Requires More Cycles**: Needs multiple AC cycles to reach target power level
-- ⚠️ **Not for Fast-Response Systems**: Better suited for thermal/heating applications with slower dynamics

-**Use Cases:**

-- Multi-channel heating systems
-- Temperature control with PID regulation
-- Applications where eliminating flicker is more important than instant precision
-- Systems sensitive to EMF interference

 ### Recommendations for Harmonic Mitigation (Phase Control)

 When using phase control, harmonics can be reduced or partially mitigated through several approaches.
 Examples (but not limited to):